TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 - Not watched, if you haven't started watching the series yet
 - Watching, if you are currenly watching the series or waiting for new seasons
 - Watched, if you watched the series in its entirety
-- Stopped watching, if you desided that the series is not worth your time anymore
+- Stopped watching, if you decided that the series is not worth your time anymore

 Like watch status, there's more to the release status than simply 'released' or 'not released'.
 Here's the possible release statuses: